How to Organize a Virtual Race

 Early on in planning your virtual race, you'll have to decide whether you are going to track and rank participant finish times.
 You don't have to.
 But whatever you decide to do, it helps to let people know before they sign up for the race.

-Generally speaking, tracking and verifying finish times for a virtual race will not be as simple as for a live event, where chip timing takes care of all that.
+Generally speaking, tracking and verifying finish times for a virtual race will not be as simple as for an in-person event, where chip timing takes care of all that.
 People will complete your virtual race at different times and under different conditions.
 So tracking times and maintaining a leaderboard can be a hassle.

 Fortunately, competition is not a deciding factor for most people entering a virtual race.
 So you can choose to forget about finish times altogether.